 The Begun Center is partnering with the Cuyahoga County Sexual Assault Kit Task Force on an action research project to examine untested sexual assault kits (SAKs) in Cuyahoga County.
 The Task Force is currently following up via investigation and prosecution on the DNA testing of nearly 5,000 previously untested kits from 1993 through 2009.

 Cuyahoga County Domestic Violence Homicide Prevention Initiative

-The Begun Center assessed the Cleveland Rape Crisis Center's Victim Advocacy Program model, delivery, and outcomes between 2014-2017.
+The Begun Center assessed the Cleveland Rape Crisis Center's Victim Advocacy Program model, delivery, and outcomes.

 Human Trafficking Courts and Services Evaluations

 The Begun Center provides research and evaluation services for the human trafficking dockets in Cuyahoga and Summit Counties, and to RAHAB Ministries, all of which serve juvenile survivors of human trafficking, and makes recommendations for improvement.